The Quiet Thread

 Next summer came, and not a single flower appeared.
 Not one.
 All we had was grass, thick and healthy, smothering every chance of bloom.
 That was the moment we discovered that a flower meadow is not the easy option after all.

 So began our research phase — which for us meant ordering every book we could find.
-Page after page we underlined and puzzled over.
+Page after page we studied, trying to make sense of it all.
 A meadow is not just a field of flowers.
 It is a finely tuned ecosystem.
 You need poor soil, not rich.
 Timing.
 Patience.
 Cutting, leaving, raking, shaking, removing.
-We were in far deeper than we had ever expected.
+We soon realised we were in far deeper than we had ever expected.

 We even went back to Highgrove, this time through the online shop.
-When the package arrived, it included a printed note from the Prince of Wales thanking us for supporting his foundation.
+When the package arrived, it included a printed note from the King (who was the Prince of Wales at the time) thanking us for supporting his foundation.
 Carlos joked that Charles and Camilla must be in the warehouse themselves, packing up orders: “Right, Camilla, here’s one for Arne and Carlos, let’s get it packed and sent off.”
 Of course the letter wasn’t personal, but it felt almost as if it were — and that was funny enough.

 Lessons from yellow rattle

-Along the way we discovered one of the secrets of the meadow: yellow rattle (Rhinanthus minor).
-A modest little flower, parasitic on grass roots, that clears space for other wildflowers to grow.
+Along the way we discovered one of the meadow’s quiet secrets: yellow rattle (Rhinanthus minor).
+A modest little flower, parasitic on grass roots, it opens space for other wildflowers to grow.
 Without it, the grass wins every time.
 With it, the meadow has a chance.
-Ever since, we’ve been trying to establish it here, scattering and hoping.
+Ever since, we’ve been trying to establish it here — scattering and hoping.

 Our patches today